Surprise squatter invites himself into Berkeley home, takes Tesla shopping

 BERKELEY, Calif.
-(KGO) --There was abit of stress for a resident in Berkeley's Elmwood neighborhood.
+(KGO) --There was a bit of stress for a resident in Berkeley's Elmwood neighborhood.

 A homeowner's cleaning crew called him while he was on vacation and said that a stranger answered the door who said he was working at the house and the crew could have the day off.